Blue Simple Medical Clinic Presentation 2Blue Simple Medical Clinic Presentation 2

 Individuals with Addison’s disease or suspected adrenal insufficiency:

-Although other tests are usually conducted as well, this test can help evaluate adrenal gland function in people suspected of having Addison’s disease or adrenal insufficiency.
+Although other tests are usually conducted, this test can help evaluate adrenal gland function in people suspected of having Addison’s disease or adrenal insufficiency.

 Babies with Indeterminate Genitalia: